Levy Rozman: Personal life

 Rozman has a younger brother named Leo.
 He met his wife Lucy in November 2015.
 Rozman is Jewish.
-His family are originally from Kazan.
+His family is originally from Kazan.

 Rozman authored the book How to Win at Chess: The Ultimate Guide for Beginners and Beyond, which was released on October 24, 2023.
 It reached fourth on The New York Times Best Seller list in the category "Advice, How-To & Miscellaneous".

 On October 14, 2021, Rozman announced the Levy Rozman Scholarship Fund, through which he is donating $100,000 to elementary-, middle-, and high-school chess programs.
 ChessKid, a subsidiary of Chess.com, administers the fund, and schools can be awarded between $5,000 and $15,000 to pay for the costs of training, tournament fees, and travel expenses.